 VTT is well networked in the nuclear sector.
-We are, for instance, a founding member of the Nuclear Generation II and III Association (NUGENIA), and an active member of the European Technology Platform on Implementing Geological Disposal (IGD-TP) and the European Technical Safety Organisations’ Network (ETSON).
+We are, for instance, an active member in the Sustainable Nuclear Energy Technology Platform (SNETP) and especially in one of its pillars; the Nuclear Generation II and III Alliance (NUGENIA, VTT being one of its founding members), and an active member of the European Technology Platform on Implementing Geological Disposal (IGD-TP) and the European Technical Safety Organisations’ Network (ETSON).
 In Finland VTT is the coordinator for the national research programmes for both nuclear safety (SAFIR2022) and nuclear waste management (KYT2022).

 VTT has unique experimental and computational infrastructure, and profound expertise in a wide variety of technologies as well as cognitive sciences.
 The VTT Centre for Nuclear Safety is our infrastructure for ensuring safety and efficiency in nuclear power generation and radwaste management.